POL 11.35.01 - Code of Student Conduct

 10.9 Fireworks

-Unauthorized possession or use of fireworks or explosive device on University premises.
+Unauthorized possession or use of fireworks or explosive device on University Premises.

 10.10 Hazing

-10.11 Harassment
+10.11 Harassment and Discrimination

 10.12 Infliction or Threat of Bodily Harm

-(a) Inflicting physical injury upon another person;
+(a) Intentionally or recklessly inflicting physical injury upon another;

 10.13 Providing False Information